EPA: DuPont Knew Imprelis Herbicide Could Damage Trees

 According to a New York Times article on July 14, 2011: “Imprelis went through about 400 trials, including tests on conifers, and performed without problems, according to experts at DuPont and at the E.P.A.
 The agency reviewed the herbicide for 23 months before granting its conditional approval, meaning that all of the safety data was not yet in but the agency judged Imprelis to be a good product.”
 New York and California never gave their approval to Imprelis, believing that the product required further testing.

 The active ingredient in Imprelis is aminocyclopyrachlor, part of a new class of herbicides viewed as being safer than previous weed killers.
 In granting conditional approval last August, EPA stated that “aminocyclopyrachlor will not cause any unreasonable adverse effects to human health or to the environment and that the use of the pesticide is in the public’s interest.”
-(The complete statement can be viewed on the regulations.gov website).
+(The complete statement was previously available on the regulations.gov website, which is no longer available).
 Kate Childress, a DuPont spokeswoman, said that studies were submitted to the EPA once it began its investigation.
-“Among these were studies on the effects of Imprelis on trees, including studies that showed injury to trees under certain circumstances…Everything was done in compliance with (the Federal Insecticide, Fungicide and Rodenticide Act).
+“Among these were studied on the effects of Imprelis on trees, including studies that showed injury to trees under certain circumstances…Everything was done in compliance with (the Federal Insecticide, Fungicide and Rodenticide Act).
 There was no intent to deceive the EPA whatsoever,” she said.

 What has been the response of DuPont Management to the claims of thousands of unsuspecting DuPont customers, professional landscape operators, and victimised home-owners?
 Ms. Childress, DuPont PR spokeswoman, has sneered these claims in various courts of the land are simply “unfounded”!